 30-DAY PRICE MATCH GUARANTEE

 We owe our success to you, our members, and we know that price is a critical concern.
-We want you to feel confident that by choosing the American Lifeguard Association® you're getting the best training at the lowest prices.
-Even though we routinely monitor our competitors to assure that our prices are competitive, if you find a lower price after 30-days of your registration, on any training we offer within 50 miles of where you live, at your local park authority, community pool, school or university, we will match it.
+We want you to feel confident that by choosing the American Lifeguard Association.
+Even though we routinely monitor our competitors to assure that our prices are competitive, if you find a lower price after 30-days of your registration, on any training we offer within the county of where you live, at your local park authority, community pool, school or university, we will match it.

 Lifeguards are essential for helping to keep aquatic facilities safe.
 Unlike most other professional rescuers, lifeguards are present to prevent emergencies from occurring.
 Injury prevention is a primary focus for a lifeguard.
 Therefore, the program teaches how injuries occur and how they can be prevented.
 We will also teach proper surveillance, prevention, and victim recognition information.